fossas/broker/docs/reference/config.md

 The config file is versioned.
 At this time, the only supported version is `1`.
 It is required to have `version` present in the config file.

+## Concurrency

+Configures the global concurrency of configured integrations.
+The default value, if not specified, is `10`.

 ## FOSSA communication